Hr holiday issues in the philippines

 Cooler weather.
 Shorter days.
 Christmas gift shopping.
 Personal holiday errands.
 Yearly get-togethers.
 These are just some of the things that keep most employees busy during the holiday season.

-There can be a lot of things that can distract both employees and employers away from work.
-In fact, 54% of employees admit that they get distracted more than a week before Christmas Day.
-But while everyone is excited about holiday festivities, it’s still important to keep their focus in check.
+There can be a lot of things that can distract both employees and employers from work.
+While everyone is excited about holiday festivities, it’s still important to keep their focus in check.
 Just because a drop in employee productivity is inevitable doesn’t mean it’s impossible to manage.
 The holiday season is a critical part of any business, especially the days leading to the end of the year.

 Tip: Embrace the holiday season.
 It doesn’t make sense to ignore the festive atmosphere that the Christmas season brings.
 You can encourage your managers to do some holiday fun in their respective departments, like Kris Kringle or surprise motivational gifts.
 Employees get to be more focused and determined at work when they have a sense of belongingness in the organization.